Helen Spurway

-Helen Spurway (12 June 1915 – 15 February 1978) was a British biologist and the second wife of J. B. S. Haldane.
-She emigrated to India in 1957 along with him and conducted research in field biology with Krishna Dronamraju, Suresh Jayakar, and others.
-Sometimes known as Helen Spurway-Haldane.
+Helen Spurway (12 June 1915 – 15 February 1978) was a British-Indian biologist and the second wife of J. B. S. Haldane; thus also sometimes known as Helen Spurway-Haldane.
+She emigrated to India in 1957 along with him, both taking up Indian citizenship in 1961, and conducted research in field biology with Krishna Dronamraju, Suresh Jayakar, and others.

 Life and career

 Spurway was born in 1915 in the London borough of Wandsworth, the daughter of Frank Spurway and Kate Lea, who were employees of the Post Office, as a telegraphist and a telegraphist and postal clerk.

 She obtained her Ph.D. in genetics in 1938 at University College London under the supervision of Haldane, whom she met as an undergraduate and married in 1945.
 Her early research was in the genetics of Drosophila subobscura, but later switched to the reproductive biology of the guppy, Lebistes reticulatus.
 Her claim, in 1955, that parthenogenesis, which occurs in the guppy in nature, may also occur (though very rarely) in the human species, leading to so-called "virgin births" created some sensation among her colleagues and the lay public alike.

 She and Haldane left University College London in 1956, and went to work at the Indian Statistical Institute in Kolkata.
 Haldane officially stated that he left the UK because of the Suez Crisis, writing: "Finally, I am going to India because I consider that recent acts of the British Government have been violations of international law."
 He believed that the warm climate would do him good, and that India shared his socialist dreams.
 Additionally, Helen had been arrested for being drunk and disorderly, and for refusing to pay a fine was sent to prison; the university sacked her, triggering Haldane's resignation.

 At the Indian Statistical Institute, she turned her attention in 1959 to the genetics of the giant silkworm Antheraea paphia, raising them in captivity to test the quality of their silk.
 In January 1961 she and Haldane, assisted by their associate Krishna Dronamraju, were hosts to United States National Science Fair biology winners Gary Botting (zoology) and Susan Brown (botany).
 Using a novel technique of pheromone transfer, Botting had cross-bred an Antheraea paphia female with a Telea polyphemus male, with viable offspring.
 Botting and Spurway concluded that the Polyphemus moth was misclassified and should be included under the genus Antheraea.